 Updates to Directory Interchange Format (DIF) Standard

 This document describes modifications to the Directory Interchange Format (DIF) according to International Directory Network (IDN) Version 9.8.2 Release Notes, October 2010.
-NASA's Global Change Master Directory (GCMD) is an implementation of the DIF.
+The International Directory Network (IDN) is an implementation of the DIF.

 This document has been superseded by the DIF 10 specification as of August, 2016.

-The Updates to DIF Standard is an approved standard recommemded for use in NASA Earth Science Data Systems (ESDS) in October 2010.
+The Updates to DIF Standard is an approved standard recommended for use in NASA Earth Science Data Systems (ESDS) in October 2010.